What are the differences between electric car chargers and plugs?

 What’s destination charging?

-The term ‘destination’ is a bit misleading because it includes your charge point at home – which isn’t really what most of us think of as a destination.
-But stay with us.
 A destination charge point is when you use your own cable, plug in, walk away and come back when you're ready.
 That might be after a day at work or when you've finished shopping, for example.

 While you can leave your car plugged in, it’s polite to move your car when it’s finished charging so other people can fill up.
 If you’re charging at a park-and-ride and you're in the middle of town though, there’s no need to rush back.
 But watch out for any time limit on charging sessions.